Underground Utility Safety and Damage Prevention Act.

-(1) By designating the location of all facilities owned by the operator within the area of the proposed excavation as provided in G.S.
+(1) By designating the location of all facilities owned by the operator within the area designated by the design notice as provided in G.S.
 87-121(a).

 (2) By providing to the person submitting the design notice the best available description of all facilities in the area designated by the design notice, which may include drawings marked with a scale, dimensions, and reference points for underground utilities already built in the area or other facility records that are maintained by the operator.

-(3) Allowing the person submitting the design notice or any other authorized person to inspect the drawings or other records for all facilities within the proposed area of excavation at a location that is acceptable to the operator.
+(3) Allowing the person submitting the design notice or any other authorized person to inspect the drawings or other records for all facilities within the area designated by the design notice at a location that is acceptable to the operator.

 (c) An operator may reject a design notice based upon homeland security considerations pending the operator obtaining additional information confirming the legitimacy of the notice.
 The operator shall notify the person making the request through a design notice of the denial and may request additional information through the positive response system.
 (2013-407, s.
-2.)
+2; 2019-189, s.
+1.)

 § 87-128.
 Absence of facility location.